prorounak2005/Linux-and-privacy-guide-for-newbies/Newbies_Guide_To_Linux.md

 ## Using Linux

 ### Installing graphics driver
 After rebboting into you new linux machine you will be greeted with cinnamon desktop environment.
 It looks like windows isn't it ? :) .
 You can press your windows key ( in linux we call it "super key") to open linux mint menu.
 After opening that search for `Driver Manager` and click on it to open it.
 If it says that `Your computer does not need any additional drivers` you can skip this part.
 If you use nvidia you will see `open source drivers` and `proprietary drivers`.
 I will always recommend `proprietary drivers` because it is better than the `open source` [nouveau](https://en.wikipedia.org/wiki/Nouveau_(software)) drivers.
 Click on `apply changes`.
 It will take time to install your drivers, and then a prompt may show up saying that you need to restart your pc.
-Click on `no` because we have to [update our pc](#Updating-your-pc)
+Click on `yes` and reboot.
+Now you have to [update your pc](#Updating-your-pc)

 ### Updating your pc

+It is important to update your pc.
+To update your pc press the windows key / super key and then search for `Update Manager`.
+Then apply the update.
+Updating your pc will take time.
+Then reboot you pc.
+You can also update through command line by opening terminal and typing `sudo apt update` which will check the repository and will show the list of apps which needs to be updated.
+Play close attention to the terminal and don't ignore the messages.
+If it says that everything is up to date or all package are up to date then close your terminal.
+If it says that there are upgradable packages you have to upgrade/install them by typing `sudo apt update`.
+After installing if is <bold><strong>very important</bold></strong> to reboot your pc.

+### Installing softwares